zeticous/main/docs/UserGuide.md

        <br>
        This command will simply edit the task at index number 5 with new name. <br>

 ### 2.5.
-Searching for all tasks containing any keyword/date : `search`
+Searching for all tasks containing a name : `find`

-Searches for the tasks containing the input keyword/date.<br>
+Searches for the tasks containing the input name.
+An example ha been given below for further clarification. <br>
-Format: `search <TASK_NAME / DATE TIME>` <br>
+Format: `find <NAME>` <br>
-Example: <br>     -> search event
+Example: <br>     -> find event
      <br>
-     This command will simply return the tasks with the keyword 'event' in them.
+     This command will simply return the tasks with the name 'event' in them.

 > * The search is case sensitive. e.g `meeting` will not match `Meeting`